kaleai/JsonAnnotation/README.md

 # JsonAnnotation
-JsonAnnotation can **speed up** Android development.It can generate Gson model class by json string automatically.Lets you concentrate on what's really important.
+JsonAnnotation can **speed up** Android development.It can generate Gson model class by json string automatically.It lets you concentrate on what's really important.
+Fast,Easy,Magic!

 ### Demo
 1.Copy url and json string into JsonAnnotation